Anthropology and Sociology BSc

-Seminars – These relatively small groups (3 to 15 students) are used to discuss the content of lectures as well as issues arising from the modules.
-Seminars are often student-led.
-You can use them to clarify your own ideas in an atmosphere of discussion and debate.
+Seminars: These relatively small groups are used to discuss the content of lectures and issues arising from the modules.
+Seminar activities, based on both discussion of readings and small group work, are structured to ensure active student participation and to allow students to clarify their own ideas in an atmosphere of discussion and debate.

-Research work – All students take part in practical modules.
-In the first year you will experience the similarities and contrasts between methods of enquiry used in psychology, sociology and anthropology.
-The investigative methods used in projects include observation, interviewing, questionnaire design and more specific research techniques.
+Research work: All students take part in practical modules that engage directly with ethnographic methods, including participant-observation, interviewing, and other more specific research techniques.
 As you progress through the course, direction by staff over the design and implementation of projects is reduced.

-One-to-one – You will have one-to-one supervision on your final year dissertation and at all levels you will have a personal tutor who is available to discuss personal and academic problems.
-When you go on placement, you will also be allocated a work placement tutor who will monitor your progress and provide further support if you need it.
+One-to-one: You will have one-to-one supervision on your final year dissertation and at all levels you will have a tutor who is available to discuss personal and academic problems.
+When you go on placement, you will also be allocated a tutor who will monitor your progress and provide further support if you need it.
 Lecturers are usually available to answer particular queries outside of scheduled hours – either in one-to-one tutorials or by email.

-Level 1 does not count towards your final degree mark but you have to pass this level to continue with your degree.
-Level 2 is worth a third, and Level 3 the rest.
+Each of your modules will be assessed through a mixture of essays, examinations and other projects and tasks.
+Exam results from Level 1 do not count towards your final degree mark but you have to pass this level to continue with your degree.
+Level 2 is worth a third and Level 3 is worth the rest.
 The final year dissertation is worth a third of Level 3 marks.

 Destinations of Leavers from Higher Education (DLHE) survey